KV-Efficient VLA: A Method to Speed up Vision Language Models with RNN-Gated Chunked KV Cache: Experiments

-\textbf{Simulation Benchmark.} RLBench~\cite{james2020rlbench} is a large-scale benchmarking suite built on the CoppeliaSim~\cite{coumans2017coppeliasim} simulator.
-It includes over 100 diverse tasks with around 1k expert demonstrations per task, resulting in more than 100k trajectories.
-Each trajectory provides rich multimodal observations, including RGB images from multiple camera views, depth maps, segmentation masks, and proprioceptive states.
-The benchmark supports both autoregressive action generation and diffusion-based action generation in VLA models.
+\textbf{Simulation Environment.} The RLBench environment~\cite{james2019rlbenchrobotlearningbenchmark}, built on the CoppeliaSim simulator~\cite{CoppeliaSim}, serves as the primary simulation platform.
+RLBench features over 100 diverse tasks, with approximately 1,000 expert demonstrations per task, yielding more than 100,000 trajectories.
+Each trajectory includes multimodal observations such as multi-view RGB images, depth maps, segmentation masks, and proprioceptive states.